• Skip to primary navigation

 Delicious Breakfast Taco Variations:

 Our favorite breakfast taco is simple.
-It is made with roasted breakfast potatoes, fluffy scrambled eggs, and cheese.
+It has roasted breakfast potatoes, fluffy scrambled eggs, and cheese.
 They are topped with our favorite salsa or Pico de Gallo.
 There are so many other breakfast taco combinations.
 When you are adventurous, try some of the following combinations with scrambled eggs:

 • Cheese and bacon